Tuesday, September 22, 2015

 Thursday, September 3, 2015

-A couple of nights a week, the salon stayed open until nine.
-One of those late evenings, the guy who lived in a trailer behind the shopping center sat in his car in the parking lot and watched our salon.
-We weren't too worried about it until he stayed there for hours.
-We could see him through the one way glass window in the reception area.
-Right around closing time he came into the shop.
+The salon stayed open until nine pm twice a week.
+One of those evenings a guy living in a trailer behind the shopping center watched us from his car in our parking lot.
+We could see him through the one-way glass window in the reception area.
+A few minutes before closing time he came into the salon.
 We were nervous until he asked to schedule appointments for his two young children.
 That went well with each of us cutting one of the kid's hair.
-Then he wanted me to cut his hair.
-During the haircut, he kept looking back over his shoulder and staring intently at me in the mirror.
+Then, he wanted me to cut his hair.
+During the haircut he kept looking over his shoulder at me and staring at me in the mirror.

-The week after that, he began stalking me.
-Tucked into the crack of the door, I would find pages of handwritten letters about his love for me and details of his warped fantasies.
-My partner and I freaked out but it drew us closer.
-We looked after one another during the day and as we left the salon at closing time, neither of us would leave until both our cars started.
+The week after that, I found a long, handwritten letter tucked in the front door.
+In it gave spoke of his love for me and explicit details of his warped fantasies.
+My partner and I both freaked out.
+We became wary as we left the salon at closing time, waiting to leave until both our cars started.

-After the stalker incident, I started bringing my very large dog to the shop to spend the day with us.
-When a salon inspector showed up unexpectedly, Bucky was there in the supply room.
-It was a miracle that we weren't cited with a health violation for bringing a dog into the place.
-She understood our worries and had mercy on us, giving us a half-hearted warning about it.
+After the stalker incident, I started bringing my big dog to the shop.
+Once, when a salon inspector showed up Bucky was in the supply room.
+It was a miracle that we weren't cited with a health violation for having a dog there.
+She understood and only gave us a warning about it.

 |In my back yard painting the signs for our Business|

-Another weird thing happened when the phone rang and it was a coworker of my former fiancée.
-She told me she knew some disturbing facts about my soon-to-be wedded husband and said she would come in for a haircut and a heart-to-heart talk.
-We waited all day for her to show up sharing tacky ideas on how we would clip bald patches into her hair for revenge.
-She never made it, which might have been a blessing in disguise, although, now I wish she had.
+The next weird thing was a call from a coworker of my ex-fiance.
+She said she had some disturbing facts about my soon-to-be husband.
+She made an appointment for a haircut and a heart-to-heart talk.
+We waited all day for her to show up but she never showed.
+That was a blessing in disguise, although, now I wish she had.
 Things might have turned out differently for me.

-I should have listened to my Dad who always said, "Never go into business with family or friends."
+My Dad always told me, "Never go into business with family or friends."
 He was a smart man.
+I should have listened.